skhal/lab/cluster/net.lab.nuc.md

 # reboot
 ```

-Verify the running version is up to date--all three should match:
+Verify the running version is up to date, all three should match:

 ```console
 % freebsd-version -kru